Mooncake

 More advanced features will coming soon, so stay tuned!

-- CUDA 12.1 and above, including NVIDIA GPUDirect Storage Support, if you want to build with
+- CUDA 12.1 and above, including NVIDIA GPUDirect Storage Support, if the package is build with

 -DUSE_CUDA